samjones00/docs/docs/_documentation/grpc-ssl.md

 ### Generating a new Development Certificate

-Should you prefer, you can create and use your own self-signed certificate using this OpenSSL script:
+Should you prefer, you can create and use your own self-signed certificate using this OpenSSL script.

+A quick way to download them is using the [mix tool](/mix-tool):

+    $ x mix -name ProjectName gen.https.sh

+Otherwise you can create local text files and manually copy them with the contents below:

 #### [gen-dev.https.sh](https://github.com/NetCoreTemplates/grpc/blob/master/scripts/gen-dev.https.sh)